SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 * Evaporate Scroll
     * Collect items from islands, or retrieve items that fell in water.<br/>Freeze, Great Hall, and Sanctaruy scrolls can be used in a similar way.
 * Sanctuary Scroll
-    * Escape tricky situations, or use it to clear out a Monster House.<br/>Remember that ranged attacks like Porkton's stone toss can still hit you.
+    * Escape tricky situations, or use it to clear out a Monster House.<br/>Remember that ranged attacks like Porkon's stone toss can still hit you.
 * Slumber Scroll
     * Escape tricky situations by inflicting sleep for 10 turns.<br/>Monsters have increased action speed (1 stage) when they wake up.<br/>Nice in case you step on a Summon Trap, and can also be synthesized.
 * Fear Scroll